• News

 Pages: 1 2

-Filed Under: Articles and Opinions, Gary Collinson, Movies, News, Television, The Week in Spandex Tagged With: Agents of S.H.I.E.L.D., Ant-Man, Aquaman, Arrow, Avengers: Age of Ultron, Avengers: Infinity War, Avengers: Infinity War - Part 1, Avengers: Infinity War - Part 2, Batman v Superman: Dawn of Justice, Batman Vs. Robin, Black Panther, Captain America: Civil War, Daredevil, DC, Deadpool, Doctor Strange, Doomed: The Untold Story of Roger Corman’s The Fantastic Four, Gotham, Guardians of the Galaxy 2, Heroes Reborn, Jupiter's Legacy, Justice League: Gods and Monsters, Marvel, Marvel Cinematic Universe, Spider-Man, Suicide Squad, Supergirl, The Atom, The Fantastic Four, The Flash, The Incredibles 2, Thor: Ragnarok, X-Men, X-Men: Apocalypse
+Filed Under: Articles, Opinions and Long Reads, Gary Collinson, Movies, News, Television, The Week in Spandex Tagged With: Agents of S.H.I.E.L.D., Ant-Man, Aquaman, Arrow, Avengers: Age of Ultron, Avengers: Infinity War, Avengers: Infinity War - Part 1, Avengers: Infinity War - Part 2, Batman v Superman: Dawn of Justice, Batman Vs. Robin, Black Panther, Captain America: Civil War, Daredevil, DC, Deadpool, Doctor Strange, Doomed: The Untold Story of Roger Corman’s The Fantastic Four, Gotham, Guardians of the Galaxy 2, Heroes Reborn, Jupiter's Legacy, Justice League: Gods and Monsters, Marvel, Marvel Cinematic Universe, Spider-Man, Suicide Squad, Supergirl, The Atom, The Fantastic Four, The Flash, The Incredibles 2, Thor: Ragnarok, X-Men, X-Men: Apocalypse

 About Gary Collinson

-Gary Collinson is a film, TV and digital content producer and writer, who is the founder of the pop culture website Flickering Myth and producer of the gothic horror feature film 'The Baby in the Basket' and the upcoming suspense thriller 'Death Among the Pines'.
+Gary Collinson is a film, television and digital content writer and producer, and the founder and editor-in-chief of the pop culture media brand Flickering Myth.
+As a producer, his work includes the gothic horror feature The Baby in the Basket and suspense thriller Death Among the Pines, and he is also the author of the book Holy Franchise, Batman!
+Bringing the Caped Crusader to the Screen.

 FMTV – Watch Our Latest Video Here